Florida Social Work Licensing Requirements

 Applicants for LCSW licensure by endorsement must complete the domestic violence course within six months of achieving Florida state licensing.
 Licensure by endorsement costs $305 for CMSW applicants and $180 for LCSW applicants.

 Licensing Renewal and Continuing Education Information

-Florida social workers are required to renew their licenses biennially.
-The Board requires 30 hours of continuing education credits for each renewal period.
-Six of those hours may be administrative in nature.
-The Board requires certain courses for each renewal period, and other courses to be taken every six years or third biennium.
-Courses are permitted to be taken by home-study or online, but must be approved by the Board.
-New licensees are exempt from the continuing education requirement; no classes are required until after the first two years of licensure have passed.
+Florida social workers (both CMSWs and LCSWs) must renew their licenses by the end of March during each odd-numbered year.
+The board requires 30 hours of continuing education (CE) for each renewal period.
+The board also requires certain courses for each renewal period.
+You must take other courses every six years or third biennium.
+You can take board-approved courses online or by home-study.
+New licensees are exempt from the CE requirement.
+No classes are required until after the first two years of licensure.

 Florida Social Worker Jobs and Salary Information